Frequently Asked Questions

 4. What should I do if I see mold or fungus?

 Mold is normal and can develop if there’s too much moisture on the driftwood, it’s not harmful, more of an eye sore.
 Springtails (tiny beneficial bugs) & sometimes isopods are added to terrariums upon construction to help keep mold under control naturally.
-You can also let the terrarium air out for a day.
+You can also let the terrarium air out for a day or use a q-tip to remove the mold.

 5. Why are my plants turning yellow or rotting?